DiscontinuedUpdate: Asics DynaFlyte 3

 The Asics DynaFlyte 2 follows the standard shoe measurements when it comes to sizing.
 The shoe is best for wearers who want to excel in extended and short-distance road running activities.
 The available widths are B - Medium for the women's version and D - Medium for the men's version.

 The ASICS High Abrasion Rubber or AHAR outsole is integrated into the Asics DynaFlyte 2.
+This outsole material has always been used in other versions like the Asics DynaFlyte 3.
 This component of the shoe aims to provide more durability on This thick layer is strategically placed on the product for added protection and support as well.

 Delivering a more responsive ride is the FlyteFoam midsole.
 This material is 55% lighter than the standard EVA foams that are commonly used in running shoes.
 Organic fibers are embedded into the foam to make every step plush and comfortable.